Significant improvement in trends in the third quarter of 2020 in Wines & Spirits and Fashion & Leather Goods

 Paris, October 15, 2020

-LVMH Moët Hennessy Louis Vuitton, the world’s leading luxury products group, recorded revenue of 30.3 billion euros in the first nine months of 2020, down 21%.
+The Christian Dior group recorded revenue of 30.3 billion euros in the first nine months of 2020, down 21%.
 On an organic basis, revenue declined 21% compared to the same period in 2019.
-Since the start of the year, LVMH has demonstrated good resilience in an economic environment severely disrupted by the serious health crisis that led to the suspension of international travel and the closure of the Group’s stores and manufacturing sites in most countries over a period of several months.
+Since the start of the year, the Group has demonstrated good resilience in an economic environment severely disrupted by the serious health crisis that led to the suspension of international travel and the closure of its stores and manufacturing sites in most countries over a period of several months.

 Revenue was down 7% in the third quarter on an organic basis, reflecting a marked improvement in trends compared to the first half, notably a return to growth in Cognac and Fashion & Leather Goods.
 The encouraging signs of recovery observed in June for several of the Group's activities were confirmed in the third quarter in all regions, notably in the United States, and in Asia, which once again grew over the period.